-In June 2016, the FASB issued ASU 2016-13, "Financial Instruments - Measurement of Credit Losses on Financial Instruments", which requires measurement and recognition of expected credit losses for financial assets held.
-We adopted this pronouncement effective January 1, 2023 without material impact to our financial statements.
+In December 2023, the FASB issued ASU 2023-09, "Improvements to Income Tax Disclosures", which requires measurement and recognition makes certain updates to income tax disclosures.
+This standard becomes effective for our fiscal year beginning January 1, 2025.
+We do not anticipate implementation of expected credit losses for financial assets held.
+We adopted this pronouncement effective January 1, 2023 without standard will have a material impact to on our financial statements.